-3 representatives plus 1 substitute have provided evidence of completion of this training to date.
+To date, three representatives have provided evidence of completion of this training.
+Board members should aim to complete this important training as soon as possible.

 Commitment to Training

 Board members are expected to attend meetings and undertake a minimum of 2 days training per year to ensure they maintain the prescribed knowledge and understanding levels required to be able to fulfil the responsibilities of the role.
 The Fund monitors attendance at meetings and training events on an ongoing basis.